SSoelvsten/adiar/README.md

 ## Documentation
-The documentation is viewable on [Github Pages](https://ssoelvsten.github.io/adiar/).
+The documentation is available on [Github Pages](https://ssoelvsten.github.io/adiar/).

 ## Dependencies
 The implementation is dependant on the the following external libraries